-The Litter Prevention Coordinator provides information to citizens and groups about litter prevention, recycling and solid waste management in the county, including information on the waste drop-off sites, their schedules and what materials can be recycled at each location.
-She is also available to speak to community organizations and school groups.
+The Litter Prevention Coordinator provides information to citizens and groups about litter prevention, recycling, and solid waste management in the county including information on waste drop-off sites, their schedules, and what materials can be recycled at each location.
+The Litter Prevention Coordinator is also available to speak to community organizations and school groups.

 Clean Up Efforts

-Clean up efforts in the county include the annual Spring Clean Up during the month of April, the annual river clean up which is part of the Mattaponi and Pamunkey Rivers Stewardship Day the first Saturday in June, the Adopt-a-Spot Program and coordination with the Virginia Department of Transportation (VDOT) Adopt-a-Highway Program.
+Clean up efforts in the county include the annual Spring Clean Up during the month of April, the annual river clean up which is part of the Mattaponi and Pamunkey Rivers Stewardship Day the first Saturday in June, the Adopt-a-Spot Program, and coordination with the Virginia Department of Transportation (VDOT) Adopt-a-Highway Program.
 Applications for these programs are available at the Litter Prevention Office.
-The coordinator can assist in citizen clean ups by providing bags, orange vests and "grab-it" tools for check out to anyone interested in doing a clean up and she works closely with the local VDOT staff to have bags of litter removed after they have been collected by citizens.
+The coordinator can assist in citizen clean ups by providing bags, orange vests, and "grab-it" tools for check out to anyone interested in doing a clean up.
+The coordinator also works closely with local VDOT staff to have bags of litter removed after they have been collected by citizens.